 College should be more than just tests and papers.
 Discover how our deep commitment to integrity and respect for all people can shape the way you learn and live in a complex and diverse world.

-Carol Anderson is Charles Howard Candler Professor of African American Studies at Emory University.
-Professor Anderson’s research and teaching focus on public policy.
+Carol Anderson is an American Academic and Charles Howard Candler Professor of African American Studies and Chair of the Department of African American Studies at Emory University.
 READ MORE